cyclus/cyclus.github.com/source/user/tutorial/add_arche.rst

 The archetypes we will use in our simulation include:

 -  Source: ``UraniumMine``, source of u-ore
--  Enrichment: ``EnrichmentPlant``,enriches u-ore into fresh-uox and outputs tails
+-  Enrichment: ``EnrichmentPlant``, enriches u-ore into fresh-uox and outputs tails
 -  Reactor: ``1178MWe BRAIDWOOD-1``
 -  Sink: ``NuclearRepository``, holds the spent-uox and tails